YuliWanghust/Hopkins_LLM/README.md

 ## Citation
 If you find our paper or code useful, we will greatly appreacite it if you could consider citing our paper:
 ```
-@article{chen2024clinicalbench,
-      title   = {ClinicalBench: Can LLMs Beat Traditional ML Models in Clinical Prediction?},
-      author  = {Canyu Chen and Jian Yu and Shan Chen and Che Liu and Zhongwei Wan and Danielle Bitterman and Fei Wang and Kai Shu},
-      year    = {2024},
-      journal = {arXiv preprint arXiv: 2411.06469}
-    }

 ```